smashism/awesome-macadmin-tools/contributing.md

 - Start the description with a capital and end with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
+- Images should be 1000px wide, and 500-600px high for a great reading experience.
+Heights can very but width is important.
 - The pull request should have a useful title and include a link to the App and why it should be included.

 ## How to Get GIF Captures